PRINT

 A child’s developing brain is most flexible during the earliest months and years of life.
 This flexibility provides a window of opportunity for establishing a lifelong trajectory for health and wellbeing.
 Adverse childhood experiences during this period increase the likelihood of physical and mental health difficulties in adulthood, placing children on a trajectory toward physical health problems, such as cardiovascular disease, diabetes, and respiratory and immunological disorders, as well as challenges with learning and mental health.1,2 Despite the importance of this age period, children are more likely to experience abuse and neglect during their first three years of life than at any other age.3

 Safe environments and good nutrition can support lifelong health, as can stable, responsive relationships with adults.
 Also, interventions that identify and treat early indications of disability or developmental delay during a child’s early years can improve a child’s trajectory, increasing the likelihood of positive health outcomes long term.
-Such interventions are important because 1 in 6 children in the US has a disability.4 Social predictors of health, such as poverty, increase a child’s risk of disability, as do factors such as low birthweight.5
+Such interventions are important because 1 in 6 children under age 3 in the US has a disability.4 Social predictors of health, such as poverty, increase a child’s risk of disability, as do factors such as low birthweight.5

 Breastfeeding can boost children’s immune systems and improve long-term health outcomes, but challenges such as unsupportive workplace policies and hospital practices can limit mothers’ opportunities for breastfeeding, and data show that 60% of mothers do not breastfeed for as long as they intend to.6 These difficulties contribute to racial disparities—Black infants are less likely than Hispanic and White infants to ever have been breastfed.7